FORGE'd in FIRE II: The Formation of Magnetically-Dominated Quasar Accretion Disks from Cosmological Initial Conditions: Conclusions

 \item{\bf The toroidal field is stronger than the often-quoted limit for linear growth of the ``traditional'' MRI} ($v_{A} > \sqrt{c_{s}\,v_{\rm K}}$; Figs.~\ref{fig:b.tests.badmodels}, \ref{fig:instability.map}).
 Instead, we see that the disk lies nominally in the regime of the related Type II/III or SSMI/SHMI magnetic instabilities from e.g.\ \citet{kim.ostriker:2000.mhd.instab.shearing.cold.winds,pessah.psaltis:2005.mri.extensions.stronger.fields,das:2018.pessah.psaltis.limit.mri}, when analyzed according to those previous analytic linear studies.
 The fluctuating field shows coherent structure with most of the power on wavelengths of roughly the scale height $H$ (Figs.~\ref{fig:bfields.edgeon.smallscale}, \ref{fig:bfields.edgeon.oplotrho}).

-\item{\bf The disk is strongly turbulent}, with trans-\Alf{ic} and highly super-sonic, broadly isotropic turbulence (Figs.~\ref{fig:v.profile}, \ref{fig:mach}).
-The turbulent velocity and magnetic fluctuations are consistent with one another and the stresses.
+\item{\bf The disk is strongly turbulent}, with trans-\Alf{ic} and highly super-sonic, broadly isotropic velocity fluctuations (Figs.~\ref{fig:v.profile}, \ref{fig:mach}).
+The velocity and magnetic fluctuations are consistent with one another and the stresses.
 We see some coherent vertical infall into the disk (Figs.~\ref{fig:vfields.lines}, \ref{fig:vfields.lines.rho}) but this is negligible compared to inflow through the disk.

 \item{\bf The disk is coherently eccentric at large radii} with a coherent dimensionless eccentricity of $|a_{1}| \gtrsim 0.1$ throughout much of the disk (Fig.~\ref{fig:eccentricity.profile}).
 This is driven by the infall and non-Keplerian potential at larger radii outside the BHROI.
 To first order this dominates the deviations from perfectly circular orbits (Fig.~\ref{fig:vfields.lines}) and may produce shocks that drive some of the turbulence especially at the largest radii.
-But these effects do not dominate the net torque/angular momentum transport of the gas, especially at smaller radii.
+But these effects do not dominate the net torque/angular momentum transport of the gas, especially at smaller radii (Figs.~\ref{fig:torque.map}, \ref{fig:stress.terms}, \ref{fig:maxwell.reynolds.turb}; \S~\ref{sec:torque:stress} \&\ \ref{sec:no.mhd}).

 \item{\bf The disk is weakly stratified}.
 This is due to a combination of the vigorous highly super-sonic turbulent transport and non-LTE effects on the thermo-chemistry in the more tenuous disk atmosphere and outer disk.
 As a result, the magnetic-field strength declines only weakly away from the midplane, the temperature is inversely stratified (as expected for a corona/tenuous atmosphere), and the plasma $\beta$ is weakly stratified but lowest in the disk midplane (Fig.~\ref{fig:vertical}).